AJCodeCat/SQL-Module-Project/cleaning_data.md

 --"transactionID" has 9 non-null rows.
 --"transactionrevenue" has 81 non-null rows that perfectly coincide with the 81 non-null rows of the "transactions" column.
 --"transactionrevenue" has 4 non-null rows.

+--PRODUCTS
+--All columns except the two "sentiment--" ones have all fields in 1092 rows, and those two each only have one null row.
+Beautiful.

+--SALES_BY_SKU
+--Both columns have a full, 462 rows of non-null values.
+But they overlap with the same columns in

+--SALES_REPORT
+--Only null values are in "ratio" column when its two components, totalordered and stocklevel, are both zero.
+For all other columns, all 454 rows are non-null.

+--ANALYTICS
+--Has 4,301,122 rows
+--"Bounces" has 474,839 non-null rows.
+--"channelgrouping" has all non-null rows.
+--"date" full
+--"fullvisitorid" full
+--"pageviews" has 4,301,050
+--"revenue" has 15,355
+--"socialengagementtype" full
+--"timeonsite" has 3,823,657
+--"unit_price" fulL
+--"units_sold" has 95,147
+--"userid" is 100% null values.
+Consider for deltion.